aewshopping/ssg-deploy-test/README.md

 ## Born on Glitch ✨

 [Glitch](https://glitch.com) was a friendly community where millions of people come together to build web apps and websites.
-Unfortunately it will  close down in July 2025.
+Unfortunately it closed down in July 2025, but I feel it deserves this memorialisation!

-This project started with the official Eleventy template on Glitch: [Minimal Eleventy](https://glitch.com/edit/#!/remix/11ty) I suspect this link will stop working soon...

 ## Deployed on Netlify